adct-the-experimenter/timeline-track-editor/README.md

 # Timeline Track Editor
 This is a general GUI template that has a timeline and track editor for anyone to use to get started on their project.
-A timeline in the GUI of an application is something that many people used and needed, but there was not free open-source code available that was easy to implement.
+A timeline in the GUI of an application is something that many people have used and needed, but there was not free open-source code available that was easy to copy and implement.

+This project aims to provide an easy-to-integrate timeline track editor that is not application specific.

-# Required Libraries
+# Required Librarie

 wxwidgets https://www.wxwidgets.org/

 # How to Install

-1. Install required libraries.
+1. Install the required library.
 2. Clone this repository
 3. cd timeline-track-editor
 4. mkdir build